fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-windows.md

 ---
 ## Overview
 FastSitePHP includes the ability to encrypt files using both a PHP Class and a compatible Bash Script.
-Bash is the default shell on many versions of Linux and on macOS; it is also widely available on other Unix OS’s.
+Bash is the default shell on many versions of Linux and on macOS; it is also widely available on other Unix Like OS’s such as the BSD's (FreeBSD, NetBSD, OpenBSD, DragonFlyBSD etc).

 Windows 10 and Windows Server 1709 and later provide support for the Windows Subsystem for Linux which allows for Linux Programs, Bash Scripts, and more to run on Windows.